 <system></system> This is the source system of the mirror to break.
-Running the BREAKMIRROR command on the target has no effect. <volume letter=""></volume> The drive letter of the mirror that you want to break. <target< td="">This is the IP address of the target system of the mirror to break.
-This optional parameter may be used if multiple targets are associated with the mirror.
-If not specified, the mirror will be broken to all targets.</target<> This is the IP address of the target system of the mirror to break.
+Running the BREAKMIRROR command on the target has no effect. <volume letter&gt;</volume The drive letter of the mirror that you want to break. <target system&gt;</target This is the IP address of the target system of the mirror to break.
 This optional parameter may be used if multiple targets are associated with the mirror.
 If not specified, the mirror will be broken to all targets.